declanshanaghy/dollar-game/README.md

 For the complete aesthetic consciousness, refer to our [Style Guide](style-guide.md).

+### Card Icons

+The application features custom-designed icons that embody our bohemian-tech aesthetic:

+- **Bohemian Math Tome**: A mystical book of mathematical knowledge representing project documentation
+- **Bohemian Tech Projector**: A fusion of vintage and digital technology representing educational video content
+- **Chakra Graph Mandala**: A sacred geometry visualization of graph theory concepts

+These icons were generated using AI based on prompts that capture our unique aesthetic.
+The design process is documented in [design/card-icons.md](design/card-icons.md).

 ## 🔮 Future Vibrations

 Potential future enhancements to expand our collective consciousness: